top of page

 What are anti-nutrients?

 Anti-nutrients are substances found naturally in foods that may reduce the bioavailability or utilisation of certain nutrients.
-They are produced by plants, animals, or microorganisms as a defence mechanism against predators, pests, or environmental stressors.
+They are produced by plants, animals, or microorganisms as a defence mechanism against predators (like humans, animals), pests, or environmental stressors.
 This is how plants protect themselves from humans, how they survive as they don't have feet to run away.
-While these compounds can have negative effects on nutrient absorption in the body depending on the person and their variety in diet, they also serve important ecological functions as well as have many health benefits, like lowering cholesterol levels, helping with detoxification, lowering inflammation etc.
+While these compounds can have negative effects on nutrient absorption in the body depending on the person, their gut microbiota, their variety in diet, they also serve important ecological functions as well as have many health benefits, like lowering cholesterol levels, helping with detoxification, lowering inflammation etc.

 Most common anti-nutrients (below list is not a complete list of anti-nutrients) and their possible negative effects on health include: